TD Securities slashes price target on First Majestic Silver Corp. [AG] – find out why.

 First Majestic Silver Corp.
-[NYSE: AG] price plunged by -3.07 percent to reach at -$0.24.
+[NYSE: AG] slipped around -0.37 points on Tuesday, while shares priced at $7.72 at the close of the session, down -4.57%.
 The company report on May 31, 2022 that First Majestic Intersects 8.39 g/t Au over 29.7m near Active Underground Mining at Jerritt Canyon.

 3 Tiny Stocks Primed to Explode